Operation and Interpretation of Mill Springs Mill - Kentucky

 Scope of Work

 The contractor will be responsible for providing all necessary transportation, insurance, equipment, management, labor, materials, and supplies (excluding Government Furnished Property) to perform milling and interpretive services.
-The mill is anticipated to be open and operational from May through September.
+The Mill Springs Mill, constructed in the 1830s and listed on the Register of Historic Places, requires careful operation and maintenance.
 Key responsibilities include:

-- Operating and interpreting the historic mill machinery with utmost care and precision.
+- Operating and interpreting the historic mill machinery and waterwheel.

-- Conducting milling demonstrations and interpretive tours, explaining the mill's operation, history, and its role in Civil War history.
+- Conducting milling demonstrations and providing interpretive tours to visitors, covering the mill's operation, history, and its role in Civil War history.

 - Maintaining the mill structure, machinery, and surrounding areas, including daily cleaning and seasonal preservation treatments.

-- Adhering to safety orders from the USACE, which reserves the right to order a milling stoppage if operations are deemed unsafe.
+- Adhering to safety orders from the U.S. Army Corps of Engineers, which reserves the right to order milling stoppages if operations are deemed unsafe or harmful.

 Capability Statement Requirements

-Interested parties should submit a capability statement that includes:
+Interested parties must submit a capability statement via email, including:

 - Offeror's contact information, UEI, and CAGE Code.

-- A Statement of Capability (SOC) detailing skills, experience, relevant projects (last 5 years), and certifications.
+- A Statement of Capability detailing skills, experience, relevant projects (last 5 years), and any special qualifications/certifications.

-- Indication of whether work will be self-performed or subcontracted.
+- Indication of whether work will be self-performed or subcontracted, and the percentage.

 - Anticipation of submitting an offer if a solicitation is issued.